ztratar/visibe/README.md

 # TODO

 - duplicates are being pulled in, detect the.
 We are currently getting buckets.
 Simply putting them into a set won't work becuase they could have different time stamps
-- A trend from last week is not = to a trend this week
+- A trend from last week is not = to a trend this week (use datomic?)
 - Use the browser history API
 - Only fetch images from flickr that are of a certain size
 - We're not catching exceptions anywhere in this program, which is NOT OKAY